TreyzaHelp Center

 GalleryYou add multiple images; change their order by dragging, and if you want, give each a link.

 LinkThe address a button or element will go to when clicked.
+You don't type the address; you pick what to link to from the Link type list (see Link types).
 There's an Opens in a new tab / Opens in the same tab option.

 Button settingA button's text, address, Style (Filled, Secondary, Outlined, Ghost, Link, Warning), color, icon, and icon position (Left/Right).